A Different Form of Pro-Lifeism

 You can also view this article at https://medium.com/non-monetized-together/apolitical-pro-lifeism-b92b37f72f2d.

-As I’ve mentioned many times already, I decided to stop having political opinions and motivations in 2020 because I just couldn’t convince myself that my political views were any more important than anyone else’s.
+As I’ve mentioned many times already, I decided to stop participating in competitive politics in 2020 because I just couldn’t convince myself that my political views were any more important than anyone else’s.
 Becoming politically neutral means that the pro-life components of my Catholic faith are presented in a luminous new perspective that not everybody is familiar with.

-People tend to assume that pro-lifers want to outlaw abortions using state control, but my political neutrality prevents me from supporting that.
-I would rather make it easy for others to find access to information on why abortion is not such a great idea.
+People tend to assume that pro-lifers want to outlaw abortions using state control, but my noncompetitive approach means that I would rather make it easy for others to find access to information on why abortion is not such a great idea.
 This way, I can make a positive difference in society without trying to gain control of society.

 I believe this is a more empowering approach for people than traditional pro-life or pro-choice movements because it is centred on distributing knowledge, not on forming oppressive laws.
 This is what’s useful about my neutrality — you know I’m on your side and that I have no ulterior motives.